Solar power in Arkansas

 Solar power in Arkansas on rooftops can provide 33.3% of all electricity used in Arkansas from 12,200 MW of solar panels.

 Net metering is available to all residential consumers up to 25 kW and 300 kW for non-residential users, but is lost once a year at the end of the 12 month billing cycle, which needs to be in the spring to avoid losing excess summer generation.
 IREC best practices, based on experience, recommends no limits to net metering, individual or aggregate, and perpetual roll over of kWh credits.
-A rebate program is available for systems up to 25 kW that pays $1.50/kWh generated during the first year of operation.
+A rebate program is available for systems up to 25 kW, which pays $1.50/kWh generated during the first year of operation.
 A 5 kW system, costing $17,500 after receiving a 30% federal tax credit, would produce about 6484 kWh/year, providing a rebate of approximately $9,726.
 The federal tax credit is available through 2021.